mekowalski/beer-client/NOTES.md

 - `App.js` originally has information on the Beers, but that should no longer be its functionality
 - Entire App is now wrapped in Provider, want to connect to actual State of Beer component
 - [] import `connect` in Beers
+- Beers already has props that can be passed down, grab State and pass it to the props
+  - eg: `this.props.beers`